Pancreatic Cancer Prevention Program

 The Pancreatic Cancer Prevention Program is designed to prevent patients from ever developing pancreatic cancer.
 Through close monitoring, program experts can give patients peace of mind, ensuring that their risk remains low.
 In the event the cancer develops, patients can be assured they have an experienced and dedicated, multidisciplinary team by their side.
 The team’s goal is for the patient to always feel cared for and empowered.

-• For most people, treatment plans are finalized at the time of the visit and communicated to the referring physician and primary care physician.
+• A comprehensive treatment summary and follow-up care plan is developed.
+(For most people, treatment plans are finalized at the time of the first visit and communicated to the referring physician and primary care physician.)

-• We will provide educational materials for patients and their families to help them better understand what we discuss during the visit.
+We provide educational pancreatic cancer prevention materials to patients and families that are designed to help you better understand information discussed during an appointment.